hackclub/nest/SETUP.md

 ```

 The Docker compose configuration uses a custom MediaWiki image to add extensions (PluggableAuth and OpenIDConnect) and skins (Citizen).
 Files for the custom Docker image are in `/opt/docker/mediawiki/nest-mediawiki` - Dockerfile contents are in [Dockerfile](/secure-vm/docker/mediawiki/Dockerfile).

+## Nest CLI

+The Nest CLI is a collection of tools for Nest users.
+At the moment, its core use is in allowing users to edit the global Caddyfile and add their own domains.
+It also includes a command for getting a random port that you can bind your services to.

+Nest CLI is written in Ruby using Thor (with the help of some bash scripts), and is located in the [cli](/cli/) directory.
+On the Nest VM, this Nest repo (including the Nest CLI) is cloned in the `/usr/local/nest` directory.

+Nest CLI requires the `/var/nest-cli` directory to be created.